spitbol/x64/README.md

     $ make
 ```

-This should produce the file `./spitbol`.
+This should produce the file `./sbl` and the file `./sbl-static` .
 You can test it with the "hello world"
 program:

    ```
-    $ ./spitbol test/hello.sbl
+    $ ./sbl-static test/hello.sbl
    ```

 To test the system more comprehensively, do: